huitseeker/scala-ide.github.com/download/sdk.md

 ---
 layout: sdk-download
-title: Download Scala IDE for Eclipse
+title: Download the Full Scala IDE for Eclipse
 ---

-The bundle contains the lastest release version of the Scala IDE for Eclipse and it comes pre-configured for optimal performance.
+This is a all-in-one bundle that contains the lastest release version of the Scala IDE for Eclipse and comes pre-configured for optimal performance.
 No need to configure update sites, and *Check for updates* will keep your development environment up to date.